ysBach/TRIPOLpy/README.md

 ## Acknowledgement

-Yoonsoo P. Bach was supported by the Seoul National University Research Grant in 2018 ($10/month).
+This work was supported by the Seoul National University Research Grant in 2018.
+Yoonsoo P. Bach developed this package from this support ($10/month).

 **Prof. Myungshin Im** at SNU has financially supported TRIPOL project.